To encourage and drive data sharing, it is important to have data which is well designed and facilitates use and reuse.

 - Provides a foundation for decisions – If data establishes a basis for planning and evaluation by other agencies, individuals or organisations, there is likely to be value in the ongoing release or regular updates to the data.
 For example, population, household and dwelling projections.
 Similarly, if data can be layered or combined with many other types of data to generate insights, it is likely to have high value.
-For example, administrative boundaries can support socio-economic analysis, service distribution or regional planning.
-They can also be used for aggregation or visualisation of open data.

 - Make sure any datasets that contain personal or sensitive information are identified and well protected.

 - When sharing data, make sure personal and sensitive information is protected.

 Unless strict safeguards have been applied, personally identifying information cannot be released or shared.
 Depending on your business processes you should: